jthweb/ICPC-Resolver/README.md

 }
 ```

-2 python files - `small_generate.py` and `large_generate.py` generate small or large example data forthe resolver and exports them as `resolver.json` in the same directory.
+2 python files - `small_generate.py` and `large_generate.py` generate small or large example data for the resolver and exports them as `resolver.json` in the same directory.
+You can use this to generate test data for the resolver.

 Explanation: